pthom/fiatlight/src/python/fiatlight/fiat_togui/fiat_togui.md

     def __init__(self) -> None:
         super().__init__(Length)
         self.callbacks.edit = self._edit  # A custom callback for editing the data
-        self.callbacks.present_custom = self._present_custom  # A custom callback for presenting the data
+        self.callbacks.present = self._present  # A custom callback for presenting the data
         self.callbacks.present_str = self._present_str  # A custom callback for presenting the data as a short string self.callbacks.default_value_provider = lambda: Length(1.0)  # A custom callback for providing a default value
         # custom callback for saving the GUI options (here, we save the imperial units option)